-3 2 The code-book of populism included: anti-democratic, aristocra, autocra, buddies, capitalis, cartel, 53 connection, common sense, coopted, corrupt, elit, enslave, slave, establishment, eurocra, exploit, fed up 54 with, greed, guardianship, imperialis, impose, loot, mainstream parties, governing parties, monopoly, oligarch, 55 plutocrat, political class, political games, electoral games, power hungry, power cenacles, power grip, propaganda, 56 sold to, technocrat, unelected, us (designating: the people), and them (designating: elite, establishment, 57 mainstream parties).
-3 Kyle & Guldchin (2018) identify three types of populism, "distinguished by how populist 58 leaders frame the conflict between the 'true people' and outsiders": cultural populism, socio-economic populism, 59 and anti-establishment populism.
-Some years ago, Jagers & Walgrave (2005) identified four types of populism: 60 61 empty populism, exclusionary populism, anti-elitism populism, and complete populism.
-Their criteria were the 62 construction of the people, the anti-elitism, and the exclusion of outside groups.
-63 because they considered that the existing system was unfair, and they wanted to destroy it.
+During many years, the populist parties presented themselves as anti-system3 because they considered that the existing system was unfair, and they wanted to destroy it.
 Then, the mainstream parties looked at the populists as a threat for democracy, and they refused any government coalition with them.
-In A Author: Professor José Pinto (CIPES, ULHT). e-mail: jose.pinto@ulusofona.pt that held executive office across 33 democratic countries between 1990 and 2018".
+In

+1 According to Populism - indicators of people-centric and elitism expression, and indicators of exclusionism and anti-immigration policy; Conservatism - indicators of Christian and Nationalistic values, and indicators of protectionism as economic policy; and Euro scepticism - indicators which are used to identify the occurrence of the European Union topic as such, and indicators which measures the existence of negative aspects and expression about The European Union and the European Integration process.

+2 The code-book of populism included: anti-democratic, aristocra, autocra, buddies, capitalis, cartel, connection, common sense, coopted, corrupt, elit, enslave, slave, establishment, eurocra, exploit, fed up with, greed, guardianship, imperialis, impose, loot, mainstream parties, governing parties, monopoly, oligarch, plutocrat, political class, political games, electoral games, power hungry, power cenacles, power grip, propaganda, sold to, technocrat, unelected, us (designating: the people), and them (designating: elite, establishment, mainstream parties).

+3 Kyle & Guldchin (2018) identify three types of populism, "distinguished by how populist leaders frame the conflict between the 'true people' and outsiders": cultural populism, socio-economic populism, and anti-establishment populism.
+Some years ago, Jagers & Walgrave (2005) identified four types of populism: empty populism, exclusionary populism, anti-elitism populism, and complete populism.
+Their criteria were the construction of the people, the anti-elitism, and the exclusion of outside groups.

+Belgium, for example, the mainstream parties build a cordon sanitaire against Vlaams Blok (VB).
+In the same way, according to De Cleen & Van Aels (2001, p.
+103), the mass media "have not treated the VB as an ordinary party" because in 2003 electoral act, the newspaper De Standaard "gave five potential reasons to vote for each political party, but explicitly mentioned that there were no reasons to vote for VB" (Pinto, 2017, p.
+143).

+Actually, the situation has undergone considerable transformations, except in Sweden, because the mainstream parties signed an agreement in 2014-15 to isolate the right-wing populist Sweden Democrats, and this agreement is still in effect, as "neither of the two main party blocs has been willing to work with SD" (Widfeldt, 2018, pp. 22-23).

+According to Timbro's Authoritarian Populism Index, among the 33 countries presented by the index, there are 11 where populist parties are in office, and there are four countries - Portugal, United Kingdom, Denmark, and the Czech Republic - in which populist parties support the Government while they do not participate in it.

+This evolution requires knowing the behavior of populist parties both while in opposition, and when they rule over the country.
+Kyle & Mounk (2018) presented a paper which gives a response to the second point, as Kyle & Guldchin (2018) had previously analyzed "46 populist leaders or political parties4 that held executive office across 33 democratic countries between 1990 and 2018".
 It was a paper prepared to measure "the impact that past populist governments have had on democracy".
 This paper is also useful to find out the differences between right and left populism, despite the presence of a populism typology beyond that dichotomy.
-However, it also matters to identify the reasons explaining the change of populist parties' strategy and the

-${\rm 70}$ $\,$ reaction of mainstream parties to this alteration.
+However, it also matters to identify the reasons explaining the change of populist parties' strategy and the reaction of mainstream parties to this alteration.